notreux/UpsideEngine/docs/tutorials/shader-guide/IntegratedFunctions.md

 ![](../../assets/texture.png)

 But it has a bluish tint.
 This happens because we are blending the water's pixel colors with the camera's.
-If we want to display only the camera's pixels, we can do the following:
+If we want to display the pure camera pixels, we can do the following:
 ```lua
 local source = Instance.new("ImageLabel")
 source.Image = "rbxassetid://cameraId"